Glossary

 Support Boundary

-The public line between what the project treats as stable, what remains beta, and what is intentionally outside the long-term promise.
+The public line between what the project recommends by default, what it supports more carefully, and what stays experimental.

 Readiness Gate

-The command or flow you should treat as the public signal that a repo is healthy.
-For most projects this is validate --strict, often paired with doctor and generate.
+The check you should treat as the signal that a repo is healthy enough to hand off.
+For most repos this is validate --strict.

 Handoff

-The point where a repo, artifact, or package is ready for another teammate, another machine, or another user without hidden knowledge.
+The point where another teammate, another machine, or another user can use the repo without hidden setup knowledge.